Buehlmann/cli-messaging-client/README.md

 ## Supported Messaging Protocols
 - HornetQ core protocol used with native API (--protocol hornetq)
 - HornetQ core protocol used with JMS API (--protocol hornetq-jms)
+- ActiveMQ Artemis core protocol used with native API (--procotol artemis)
+- ActiveMQ Artemis core protocol used with JMS API (--procotol artemis-jms)

 ## Build the client
 ```